momoladebrouill/Bombers/README.md

 # Bombers my momoladebrouill yeaaaah

-Pretty much the same rules, except that it's a bit laguy Have  fun !
+Pretty much the same rules as you know them, except that it's a bit laguy Have  fun !